- March 31, 2019

-2. Print out a payment report with all the deposits made.
+2. Run a payment report with all the deposits made.

-3. Print a sales tax report to show which jurisdictions you have collected sales tax in and who you have to remit to.
+3. Run a sales tax report to show which jurisdictions you have collected sales tax in and to whom you have to remit.

 4. Take all that information and journalize it into your general ledger system.

-5. Look through each account step by step to make sure everything was coded correctly.
+5. Review each account step by step to make sure everything was coded correctly.